lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Characters/Luke.md

-WHO IS LUKE???

-Luke is only ever mention in context with the time before
+- Luke is only ever mention in context with [[the time before]]

+>"in the afternoons, when Luke was still in flight from his wife, when i was still imaginary for him. before we were married and i solidified"
+>-pg.
+56

+- Luke is [[Offred]]'s husband in [[The time before]]
+-